Love God, Love People, Change The World

-Micah and Lindsey Berteau are the Senior Pastors of The House Church.
-They live to see the lost find Jesus and every heart find purpose.
-Micah and Lindsey have both grown up in the house of God and possess a great passion for the local church.
+Micah and Lindsey Berteau are the Senior Pastors of The House Church, a multi-site church in California and Texas.
+They grew up in the house of God and possess a great passion for the local church.
 The church they see is one that is thriving in community, passionate in culture, and endless in love.
-They love God and love people with all of their heart and soul and will do whatever it takes to grow the kingdom of God.

 Together they have three boys, Beckham, Braylon, and Bearington (Bear).
 Pastor Micah believes his highest calling is to take care of his first church, his family.
-He also is honored to travel and preach all over the world.
-Micah is a dynamic, powerful, and enthusiastic speaker.
-He and Lindsey carry an anointing to speak to all generations.
-They have a desire to see all generations intimately know Jesus and boldly make Him known.
+Micah is a dynamic, powerful, and enthusiastic speaker with an anointing to see all generations know the love of Jesus.

 God is great: He is all powerful, all knowing, ever present, unchanging, completely worthy of our trust, and above all, Holy.
 It is in Him that we live, move and exist.
 God is good.
 He is our Father.
 He is loving, compassionate, and faithful to His people and His promises.